saleor/saleor-docs/docs/how-to/taxes.md

 ---
 id: taxes
-title: How to configure taxes
+title: How to Configure Taxes
 ---

 Saleor provides the possibility to configure taxes.
 It supports the following external tax providers: [Avalara](https://www.avalara.com/) and [Vatlayer](https://vatlayer.com/).
 Currently, only one provider can be enabled at the same time.